Quick answer: Period Migraine Medications

 • Blood vessel instability - Vessels swing between constriction and dilation as they adapt to the new hormonal state

-• Histamine release - Estrogen withdrawal can trigger histamine, contributing to inflammation and sensitivity
+• Histamine release - Estrogen withdrawal triggers mast cell degranulation, contributing to inflammation and sensitivity

 • Pain sensitivity changes - The nervous system becomes more reactive during hormonal shifts